 Use a Non-Comedogenic SPF to Avoid Clogging Pores

 When dead skin cells mix with excess oil on the skin, a clogged pore can rear its ugly head, and cause a comedo (aka a blackhead).
 That's why choosing non-comedogenic products (meaning, products that don't contain pore-clogging ingredients) is essential for everyday wear, especially if you're a heavy makeup wearer or prone to breakouts.
 Generally speaking, most non-comedogenic products will also be oil-free, making it useful for those with oily skin to begin with.
 And because sunscreen is something that should be worn daily (seriously—please protect your skin everyday), it's crucial to opt for a non-comedogenic formula for the sake of your pores.

-When choosing makeup and skincare products, steer clear from ingredients that can cause clogged pores like coconut oil, beeswax, avocado oil, and glycerin.
+When choosing makeup and skincare products, steer clear from ingredients that may cause clogged pores like coconut oil, beeswax, avocado oil, and glycerin.